 If you know you’ll be craving a cigarette at a certain time, place or situation, prepare yourself and change up your usual routine.
 Consider using a faster-acting type of nicotine replacement therapy (NRT) like mouth spray, gum, lozenge or inhalator a few minutes before you think a craving is going to hit.
 Talk to your doctor or pharmacist to see if NRT is suitable for you.
 Did you know that combination therapy – using a nicotine patch with a faster-acting NRT type – is one of the most effective quitting methods?

 7. Give Quitline a call on 13 7848

-Our trained expert Quitline counsellors have plenty of great ideas to support you through this.
+Our Quitline counsellors are qualified in helping people to stop smoking, and have plenty of great ideas to support you through this.
 Or request a Quitline callback.

 Last updated June 2022.

 You can help us improve by letting us know when you think we could do better and when we got it right.
 To help us improve, please go to Complaints, Compliments and Feedback page.